AurelienJt/Python-Keybind-Recorder-Reproducer/README.md

 # Python Keybind Reproducer
 This program allows users to record keybinds and reproduce them by executing a python script, generated from a recording of the pressed keybinds.
-It uses the pydirectinput library in order to use scancodes instead of VK's.
+It uses the pydirectinput library in order to use scancodes instead of VK's. **Only works for windows.**
 ## How it Works
 1. Install dependencies using pip.
 After cd'ing to the project directory run: `pip install -r requirements.txt`
 2. Launch `main.py`